A Food Festival Previewing DC's Hottest Restaurants Is Back This Spring

 ToriSumi Yakitori

 Chef Blake King worked in some of DC’s top kitchens before turning his talents to yakitori—and then trained for years under masters in Japan, learning the art (and language) surrounding charcoal-grilled chicken skewers.
 Eventually, he dreams of opening a neighborhood izakaya; in the meantime you’ll find his grills firing at pop-ups around town—Instagram is a good way to track—and succulent skewers in yakitori bentos at Hana Market on U Street.
-Look for treats like skune (homemade chicken meatballs) and negima (thigh and scallion) along with beers at the event.
+Look for treats like tsukune (homemade chicken meatballs) and negima (thigh and scallion) along with beers at the event.

 Your Only Friend